andrewwippler/rpi-wayfinding/README.md

  * cURL with NTLM support (7.23.0+ recommended)
  * Exchange 2010 or 2013 - for Exchange Calendars
  * Public Google Calendar - for Google Calendar support
+ * Planning Center Online Resources - If you want to use them

 ## Recommended Hardware